AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 * **How is Adobe Experience Cloud used to collect information?**

     * Adobe Experience Cloud solutions use cookies and similar technologies, such as web beacons (also known as tags or pixels), to enable you to collect information.
-For more on cookies and tracking capabilities with Adobe Campaign see this [section](#cookies-and-tracking-capabilities).
+For more on cookies and tracking capabilities with Adobe Campaign, see this [section](#cookies-and-tracking-capabilities).
     * You may also use Adobe Experience Cloud technologies within your mobile apps.

 * **What are the users' privacy choices about your use of Adobe's Experience Cloud solutions?**